Ministers back down on tax haven registers

 It does not include Britain's crown dependencies, Jersey, Guernsey and the Isle of Man.

-Oxfam welcomed the government's concession, which it said would help developing countries "recoup billions of lost revenue".
+Oxfam welcomed the government's concession, which it said would help developing countries "recoup billions of lost revenue", and Transparency International said it was "a hugely significant moment".

 Dame Margaret said the move was "a remarkable, important and really world-changing measure in relation to the fight against corruption".